 To adequately visit the Mine, the Coal Camp, the Youth Museum and Mountain Homestead, visitors need to allow 2 to 2 ½ hours.
 Both the Exhibition Coal Mine and the Youth Museum have gift shops offering unique coal figurines, homemade fudge, traditional and educational toys, local crafts, and books.

-Most tours begin on the hour and on the half hour.
+During peak season most tours begin on the hour and on the half hour.

 Summer Hours: April 1 - November 1

 Daily 10:00 am - 6:00 pm

 Winter Hours: Upon request for groups of ten or more and dependent upon weather conditions.

 ** Extended hours available by appointment for group tours and special events.
 Please note that tours could be limited in the winter months due to weather.

 ** If you have scheduled a group tour and less than the required 10 people arrive, regular admission fees will apply.